Best Homemade Pizza (1 Hour or Overnight)

 Try to minimize the time you have your oven door open; every second that the oven is open, you are losing temperature.
 So keep checks to a minimum.
 If the top of your pizza is browning too quickly but the bottom crust isn’t done (I’m telling you, this will never happen with a pizza stone) then tent the top of the pizza with foil to slow browning.

-Do you need a pizza stone?
+Do you need a pizza stone to make Homemade Pizza?

 Yes.
 And no.